 \paragraph{Nodes} For a narrative, the entire context is split into short consecutive chunks (or passages), such that each is within a maximum word limit and constituted by sentences or paragraphs.
 Graph nodes are then all the chunks adhering the left-to-right sequential order, denoted by $\mathcal{V} = \{v_1, v_2, .., v_N\}$, with $N$ being the total number of chunks.

-\paragraph{Edges} An edge connecting two nodes signifies the relationships they convey.
-These relations are articulated as free-form inquisitive questions that are not constrained by fixed taxonomies.
-All edges follow the backward direction, such that for an edge $e_{ij}$ ($i < j$), the expressed questions always arise from the succeeding node $v_j$, asking clarification regarding specific events or situations appeared in $v_j$, which could be addressed by the preceding $v_i$.
-For narratives, questions primarily target causal and temporal relations as the coherence dependency.
+\paragraph{Edges} An edge connecting two nodes indicates the relations between the context.
+These relations are articulated as free-form questions that are not constrained by fixed taxonomies.
+All edges follow the backward direction, such that for an edge $e_{ij}$ ($i < j$), the expressed questions always arise from the succeeding node $v_j$, asking clarification regarding specific events or situations appeared in $v_j$, which could be addressed by the preceding context $v_i$.
+Since the hypothesis space is huge without any regularization, we pose soft semantic constraints on questions, such that questions should primarily reflect on causal and temporal relations, which are significant to the narrative coherence.

-Functionally speaking, these backward edges resemble the human cognitive process for narrative perception: when reading a certain passage, humans are able to reinstate previous relevant parts in retrospect that lay out the build-up or causes, so to achieve a causally coherent comprehension of the global context \cite{backward1,backward2,backward3}.
-Unlike QUD that originally features curiosity-driven questions in a forward direction, which could yield unanswerable questions, all edges in \graph are fully grounded by the context, such that all questions are addressable by prior nodes, thereby serving as the bridge for global coherent dependency.
+Functionally speaking, these backward edges resemble the human cognitive process for narrative perception: when reading a certain passage, humans are able to reinstate previous relevant parts in retrospect that lay out the build-up or causes, so to achieve a coherent comprehension of the global context \cite{backward1,backward2,backward3}.
+Unlike conventional QUD that features curiosity-driven questions in a forward direction, which could yield unanswerable questions, all edge in \graph are fully grounded by the prior context, since all retrospective questions are addressable by prior nodes.

-Derived upon the above formulation, an edge $e_{ij}$ in \graph has the following features: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item It may have zero-to-many questions.
-An empty edge without questions indicates the succeeding node $v_j$ is independent from $v_i$ in terms of causal or temporal relations. \item Each question should be salient towards the comprehension of narrative development, rather than being trivial details.
-Hence, the number of questions of an edge should reflect how coherently related between the two nodes. \item As we adopt coarse granularity for nodes, questions could inquire higher-level relations based on the extrapolation over multiple sentences, which may be useful for downstream tasks. \end{itemize}
+Derived upon the above formulation, an edge $e_{ij}$ in \graph has the following features: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item It may have zero or many questions.
+An empty edge (zero questions) signifies $v_j$ is vaguely independent from $v_i$ in terms of coherence. \item Each question should be salient towards the comprehension of narrative development, rather than inquiring trivial details.
+Hence, the number of questions in an edge should reflect how cohesively related between two nodes. \item As we adopt coarse granularity for nodes, questions could probe higher-level relations based on the extrapolation over multiple sentences, which may be useful towards broader understanding. \end{itemize}